Berea College

+The college participates in federal work-study and work college programs that cover the remaining tuition fees after subtracting the total sum a student receives from Pell Grant, other grants, and scholarships.
 Berea's primary service region is southern Appalachia but students come from more than 40 states in the United States and 70 other countries.
-Approximately one in three students identifying as a person of color.
-One alumnus, John Fenn, has won a Nobel Prize.
+Approximately half of them identify as people of color.